usaid-cs/yesterday-i-learned/random.md

 1. A [line producer](http://www.media-match.com/usa/media/jobtypes/line-producer-jobs-402734.php) is someone who manages the budget of a production.
 1. WTFPL is dead.
 Use Do What The Fuck You Want To But It's Not My Fault Public License v1 instead.
 1. If tuna is to be the primary ingredient in a can of tuna, then at least 51% of it must be tuna, the other being water.
 But if you have [tuna, water, *and* broth](http://cockeyed.com/inside/tunafish/tunafish.html), then only 34% needs to be tuna.
 Screw you Walmart.
-1. "Smoke" is sometimes pronounced "go outside".
 1. The only answer to [the "shabooya roll call" nonsense](https://www.reddit.com/r/videos/comments/6evkks/workplace_of_my_nightmares/) is [My name is Kevin, that is my name.
 They call me Kevin, cuz that's my name](https://www.youtube.com/watch?v=kAdVAbOtVK4).
 1. To find the core value of housing in a market while in a bubble, just take the prices before the bubble, extrapolate using the inflation rate, and you'll know.
 1. DON'T PUT GROUND WASP NEST ON YOUR VAGINA TO TIGHTEN MUSCLES, WARNS GYNAECOLOGIST: ["Here's a pro-tip, if something burns when you apply it to the vagina it is generally bad for the vagina" - Dr Gunter](http://www.independent.co.uk/life-style/ground-wasp-nest-vagina-tighten-warn-gynaecologist-painful-sex-bacteria-hiv-a7766376.html)
 1. [Fishwives](https://en.wikipedia.org/wiki/Fishwife), also known as fish fags, are women who sell, rather than marry, fish.
-1. "Back in the 80ies and early 90ies disks were already shipped with bad sectors from the factory and had the bad sectors lists on their drive label.
-You would have to enter them when low-level formatting a drive." - /u/cbmuser
 1. When going to Hawaii, worry about getting hit in the head by a coconut, rather than getting bitten by a shark.
 1. Singapore has a latitude of ~1.28.
 1. When [Yoshito Usui](https://en.wikipedia.org/wiki/Yoshito_Usui) (the [蠟筆小新](https://en.wikipedia.org/wiki/Crayon_Shin-chan) guy) fell off a cliff and died, the Chinese media incorrectly reported his death with the picture of [this bloke](http://www.magazine9.jp/interv/kuroda/images/photo.jpg) (黒田征太郎).
 More than 100 million copies of the Crayon Shin-chan manga have been sold worldwide.